sandokanCat/42discoveryPython/module3/ex02/README.md

 - Create a program called **i_got_that.py**.
 - Ensure this program is executable.
 - The program should:
-  - Use a `while` loop that continuously accepts user input and responds with "I got that!
-Anything else?" after each input.
+  - Use a `while` loop that continuously accepts user input and responds with `I got that!
+Anything else?` after each input.
-  - The loop should only stop when the user enters "STOP".
+  - The loop should only stop when the user enters `STOP`.

 ```shell
 ?> ./i_got_that.py